 After studying biology at the Ecole Normale Supérieure in Paris, she completed a thesis in demography on the impact of vaccinations on the health and mortality of children in Africa.
 Recruited then at the IRD, she conducted research on demographic and social issues in several fields of health: family planning, prevention of mother-to-child transmission of HIV/AIDS, HIV/AIDS prevention in vulnerable populations, the place of the disease in the migration process.
 Drawing on her dual training in biology and social sciences, she favours a multidisciplinary approach to health issues.

-Currently working at the Population and Development Centre in Paris (CEPED, UMR IRD-University Paris Descartes), she is the head of the team “Health, Gender and Vulnerabilities in the South”, ERL INSERM 1244.
-She is Deputy Director of the Institut Convergence Migrations.
+Currently working at the Population and Development Centre in Paris (CEPED, UMR IRD-University Paris Descartes), she is a member of the Scientific Committee of IRD and a member of the Committee for the Monitoring and Anticipation of Health Risks (COVARS).

 Eric Fleutelot is the Technical Director of the major pandemics division of Expertise France’s Health Department.
 In this capacity, he coordinates the 5% AIDS, Malaria and Tuberculosis Initiative.

 He was previously Regional Advisor on Global Health in Southeast Asia, based at the French Embassy in Bangkok.
 For the French Ministry of Foreign Affairs and International Development, he supervised and monitored French investments in health in 10 South-East Asian countries, also liaising with scientific research, public health decision-makers and various French operators.